 The most expensive, and the most nutritious, ingredient in any dog food is meat.
 So long as your dog food is made by someone registered with the PFMA then you can be sure that you are feeding your dog only meat that comes from the British human food chain.
 This guarantees a certain quality and a certain degree of animal welfare.
 The meat content in dog food tends to come in three main formats.

-Meat (eg. 'chicken' or 'lamb') - refers to fresh meat, which is the best quality but this includes the water too (meat is around 70% water) so this needs to be considered when comparing to a meat meal product (which has had the water removed).
+Meat (eg. 'chicken' or 'lamb') - refers to fresh meat, which is the best quality but this includes the water too (fresh meat is around 70% water) so this needs to be considered when comparing to a dehydrated meat ingredient (which has had the water removed).

 Meat & Animal 'Derivatives' - this is a vague term that covers any fleshy part of an animal and also its carcass.
 It is not necessarily bad for your dog, but it tends to be of lower quality and the food probably contains meat from more than one animal.
 This can cause digestive issues (beef for example is particularly tricky).
 Because it's so vague, this term also allows companies to change the formula from batch to batch, which is cost effective for them but can be problematic if your dog has allergies.

 If your food contains vegetables they will be listed in the ingredients.
 The phrase 'derivatives of a vegetable origin' (or similar) can refer to any part of a vegetable or grain - the great bits right down to the terrible bits.
 Chances are however the quality will be poorer if the company uses this term rather than if they list the vegetable themselves - such as 'peas', 'sweet potato' or 'alfalfa', and as a result the nutritional benefit is likely to be poorer too.
 As with meat derivatives the formula can also vary from batch to batch which may be unhelpful for owners of sensitive dogs.